rachaelkalicun/rachaelkalicun.com/src/_posts/2025-05-29-dont-forget-erik.md

 There’s no one like the person who grew up closest to you.
 He knew parts of me that no one else did.
 We shared a long stretch of life that shaped us both.
 There’s something especially sad about losing someone who knew you and loved you before the walls went up.

 You can make sense of an 80-year-old dying suddenly, even a healthy one, but not her child.
 I remember Erik saying at her funeral that he only wished he’d had more years with her.

 I wish I had more years with Erik in this world.

 The world moves on so fast now, doesn’t it?
 His mother’s funeral was full.
 People showed up, but there weren’t that many at Erik’s.
 That disappointed me so much.
 A young, vibrant, beloved person already being forgotten.

-I don’t want people to forget Erik or his mother.
+I don’t want people to forget Erik.

-When Erik first died, I started writing down memories, things I didn’t want to lose.
+A couple of days after Erik died, I started writing down memories, things I didn’t want to lose.
 I wish I could remember more details, but I don’t want to forget anything else.
 I’ll keep adding to this list over time.
 I don’t want to let them slip away.

 ---

 ## May 5, 2025

 <img src="/images/erik-rachael.jpg" alt="erik and rachael" />
+Erik and Rachael about 14 years old
+{: .caption }

 We were two weird kids who found each other and bonded unconditionally.
 My best friend.
 My partner in crime.
 The boy who put up with a girl’s teenage angst.
 I want to remember more details like when we really became friends, and how.